 - In The Adventures of Jimmy Neutron, Boy Genius, a minor character named Brittany wears a pink and white shirt that exposes her belly button throughout the movie and the entire series.

 - In the Captain Planet and the Planeteers episode "Teers In The Hood", the characters masquerade as teens at an Inner City School.
 Linka wears a short crop-top.
 To a lesser extent, Wheeler wears a cap in school.
 Depending on the school, hats aren't allowed outside of religious reasons.

 - In Clone High Cleopatra wears a shirt with deep cleavage and a micromini.
 Also, Joan of Arc has a belly revealing shirt on.

 - Sam of Danny Phantom wears the same midriff-exposing tanktop every day.
-Paulina and several other girls wear navel exposing outfits as well.
+Paulina and several other female students of Casper High wear navel exposing outfits as well.

 - Kim Possible.
 Not just the title character herself but her Alpha Bitch rival Bonnie and the rest of the cheerleading squad wear navel baring uniforms that are more appropriate for college and professional sports teams than high school.
 Even out of their uniforms, Kim and Bonnie wore midriff revealing clothes in early seasons.

 - In My Gym Partner's a Monkey, Kerry wears a midriff-revealing T-shirt to school.